paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2002-06-01-dissertation.md

 Although it was expensive to implement, it was radically different to its competitors, all of which returned to a single on-screen ident, be it BBC1’s revolving globe, Anglia’s revolving knight or Thames’ London skyline.

-{% include 'photos' with figures.6a
+{% render 'photos' with figures.6a
   caption: '<cite>Round and Back</cite>.
 (Channel 4/Robinson Lambie-Nairn, 1982).
 [Watch on YouTube](https://www.youtube.com/watch?v=DfiXWPovueg)'
   image_preset: 'thumbnail'
 %}

-{% include 'photos' with figures.6b
+{% render 'photos' with figures.6b
   caption: '<cite>Implosion</cite>.
 (Channel 4/Robinson Lambie-Nairn, 1982).
 [Watch on YouTube](https://www.youtube.com/watch?v=L5n469g_zzo)'
   image_preset: 'thumbnail'
 %}

-{% include 'photos' with figures.6c
+{% render 'photos' with figures.6c
   caption: '<cite>Interlock</cite>.
 (Channel 4/Robinson Lambie-Nairn, 1982).
 [Watch on YouTube](https://www.youtube.com/watch?v=S342Vgn1Lgg)'
   image_preset: 'thumbnail'
 %}

-{% include 'photos' with figures.6d
+{% render 'photos' with figures.6d
   caption: '<cite>Space Squad</cite>.
 (Channel 4/Robinson Lambie-Nairn, 1982).
 [Watch on YouTube](https://www.youtube.com/watch?v=C4yEQGykeR0)'
   image_preset: 'thumbnail'
 %}

-{% include 'photos' with figures.7
+{% render 'photos' with figures.7
   caption: 'The idents were part of a consistent presentation style across the channel.
 Shown here is the clock, programme menu and two presentation slides.'
   image_preset: 'thumbnail'
 %}

 Idents were paired with <cite>Fourscore</cite>, a four-note signature tune composed by David Dundas that, like the figure four, could be adapted to suit a particular mood or theme.
 Compared to its rivals, Channel 4 used bright colours, movement, ground breaking technology with a consistent image both on and off screen.
 In turn, Channel 4 became the first channel to have a brand, a visual property to hang on to — something very important to a channel that was going to find it hard competing against three well established channels and a lot of bad press initially.

-{% include 'quote' with 'The launch identity has since been lauded as the most innovative corporate solution of the eighties.'
+{% render 'quote' with 'The launch identity has since been lauded as the most innovative corporate solution of the eighties.'
   caption: 'Mistry, 1996'
 %}